 3 Days Desert tour from Ouarzazate to Merzouga

 We really recommend traveling with this tour company.
 The plan of the Sahara tour was interesting and we had many stops in beautiful places to visit and take photos (Ait Ben Haddou, Todra George, and others).
 We feel that we are really visiting the country, not just through it.

 ¡Our driver Hassan is the best!
 He has a great knowledge of this part of the country, culture, and tradition.
 We felt safe and comfortable throughout the tour.

-A fantastic tour to the Sahara Desert recommended
+A fantastic tour of the Sahara Desert from Ouarzazate recommended

 A great visit and a really well-organized experience, thanks to the staff.
 The guide and driver who has been assigned to us, Hassan, has allowed us to know the places and especially the people and guides who have welcomed us and welcomed us in an optimal way.